 WASEIA was directly involved in the 18-month process that produced the revised commercial energy code.
 Gavin Tenold of Northwest Renewables in Spokane served on the Technical Advisory Group (TAG) that crafted the amendments with the assistance of TAG alternate Jon Lange of Sunergy Systems in Seattle.

-The new commercial energy code will also mandate – for the first time – that new commercial buildings larger than 10,000 square feet include a “renewable energy generation system,” usually solar panels, of at least 0.5 W/square foot.
-Where shading or other factors rule on onsite solar panel installation, offsite solar or other renewable energy can be credited under certain circumstances.
+For the first time, the new commercial energy code will also mandate that new commercial buildings larger than 10,000 square feet include a “renewable energy generation system,” usually solar panels, of at least 0.5 W/square foot.
+Where shading or other factors rule out onsite solar panel installation, offsite solar or other renewable energy can be credited under certain circumstances.

 The new commercial building code is projected to cut more than 8 million tons of carbon dioxide by 2050, equivalent to the annual emissions of 1.8 million cars.
 The updated energy code also includes improvements to building envelopes and efficiency that will further save energy for building users.